Codingissimple/blockchain-from-scratch-using-python/README.md

-# Blockchain App Built using Python
+# Blockchain Built using Python
-## This simple app demonstrate how blockchain works and also blockchain validation

 ## [Learn How to code blockchain using python and validate blockchain](https://codingissimple.com/how-blocks-are-linked-in-a-blockchain/)